schellenberg/computerscience20/_sources/Python/MoreAboutIteration/NestedLoops.rst

 and 255.
 For example, if the original red component was 50, then the opposite, or negative red value would be ``255-50`` or 205.
 In other words, pixels with a lot of red will have negatives with little red and pixels with little red will have negatives with a lot.
 We do the same for the blue and green as well.

 The program below implements this algorithm using the previous image (skflag.png).
 Run it to see the resulting negative image.
-Note that there is a lot of processing taking place and this may take a few seconds to complete.
+Note that there is a lot of processing taking place and this may take some time to complete (it will execute faster if you run it in Thonny).
+Also note that instead of using ``col`` and ``row`` as the variable names in the nested loop, ``x`` and ``y`` have been used.
+In your own programs, use whichever makes more sense to you!

 .. activecode::  acimg_1